department-of-veterans-affairs/va.gov-team/products/decision-reviews/higher-level-review/design/content-source-of-truth.md

 **SIGNED IN**

-# Request a Higher-Level Review with VA Form 20-0996
+# Request a Higher-Level Review
-VA Form 20-0996 (Higher-Level Review)
+VA Form 20-0996

 Info Alert: